 Measuring content quality is vital to ensure increased website traffic, better brand presence, and more conversions.
 Content quality does not necessarily translate to measuring grammar and context clarity of it.
-But it is mainly rooted in how well the content performs in the digital world, as in how well it is received by the target audience.
+However, it is mainly rooted in how well the content performs in the digital world and how well it is received by the target audience.
 There are a lot of metrics presented by marketers to gauge content quality, such as site traffic and search rankings.
 However, none of those metrics translate to good content quality.

 Explore the metrics, tools, and other details in this article.

-Content that brings in a lot of search traffic or content that ranks well due to the choice of keywords is not necessarily effective.
-The reason for this is that a very ‘metric’ focused content generally impacts the quality in a negative way even if it generates a considerable amount of traffic.
+Content that brings in a lot of search traffic or ranks well due to the choice of keywords is not necessarily effective.
+This is because very ‘metric’ focused content generally negatively impacts the quality, even if it generates a considerable amount of traffic.

-Engagement is the key; content created needs to be tailored to your target audience and has to be informative.
+Engagement is the key; the content created must be tailored to your target audience and informative.
 This is what translates to good quality content.
-If your content ranks higher in the SERP but doesn’t engage the audience or lead to conversion, then probably you will need to take into consideration the ring of the ‘warning bells’.
+If your content ranks higher in the SERP but doesn’t engage the audience or lead to conversion, you will probably need to consider the ring of the ‘warning bells.’

-Whether improving the existing content or creating new content, a content engine is vital to ensure good content quality.
-The best way for this is to create content after thorough research about your target audience, understanding their core requirements, and determining how they respond to it.
+Whether improving the existing content or creating new content, a content engine ensures good content quality.
+The best way for this is to create content after thoroughly researching your target audience, understanding their core requirements, and determining how they respond to it.
 With increasing competition and numerous metrics to measure quality, it is essential to understand the performance metrics and know how to gauge content performance.

 Tools to Measure Content Quality

-Businesses that post content online need to keep tabs on the content quality and tune their strategy to suit the target audience better and ensure increased engagement while adhering to the search engine algorithms.
-To get the best of both worlds, there are tools that help you to engage with the audience through better content and suggest ways to optimize the existing content to boost traffic and conversions.
+Businesses that post content online need to keep tabs on the content quality, tune their strategy to suit the target audience better, and ensure increased engagement while adhering to the search engine algorithms.
+To get the best of both worlds, some tools help you to engage with the audience through better content and suggest ways to optimize the existing content to boost traffic and conversions.

 Let’s delve into some important tools that help you measure the quality of your content.

 Google Analytics is one of the most popular tools used across industries to gauge content quality.
 It helps you to source data for custom events and goals such as purchases, page scroll depth, and downloads.
-Also, it assists you to understand your audience at a deeper level with all the provided data which can be used in the analysis of your buyer persona and its personal preferences.
+Also, it assists you in understanding your audience at a deeper level with all the provided data, which can be used to analyze your buyer persona and personal preferences.

 SEO tools like Moz and Semrush are essential for online businesses as they form the backbone of understanding the changes in ranking.
 Handling clients can often be challenging; with SEO tools, you can track backlinks and run SEO audits to understand whether the content performs satisfactorily.
 They also help address issues with code or optimizations and nip them in the bud.

-Another essential tool is the page speed tool, as it is crucial in letting you know whether you deliver a great experience to users through your content.
+Another essential tool is the page speed tool, which is crucial in letting you know whether you deliver a great user experience through your content.

-You might also want to check out this great e-book of Sociality on how to write Instagram captions.
+You might also want to check out this great e-book on Sociality on how to write Instagram captions.

 The Most Important Metric to Measure Content Performance: